Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Problem Formulation

 \section{Problem Formulation}

-In this section, we formally define the recommendation problem addressed by TriRec from a multi-stakeholder and agentic perspective.
-Different from conventional single-objective recommendation settings that mainly optimize user relevance, our framework explicitly considers the potentially conflicting objectives of users, items, and the platform.
-We first introduce stakeholder-specific utility functions to characterize their respective optimization goals.
-Based on these formulations, we then describe how the overall recommendation process is decomposed into a two-stage agentic pipeline, where preference-oriented interaction modeling and platform-level exposure regulation are handled in a decoupled yet coordinated manner.
-Finally, we present the agent-based preference interaction mechanism that serves as the foundation of Stage~1 candidate construction.
+We formally model the recommendation problem addressed by TriRec from a multi-stakeholder and agentic perspective.
+Unlike conventional settings that optimize user relevance alone, our framework explicitly accounts for the potentially conflicting objectives of users, items, and the platform, and introduces the agent-based preference interaction mechanism underlying Stage~1 candidate construction.